plotters-rs/guide/src/basic/basic_data_plotting.md

 is returned and you can use it to add a series label to that.

 After you complete the data plotting, `ChartContext::configure_series_label` can be called to configure and draw the collections of series label.
-The following example demostrate how.
+The following example demonstrate how.

 ```rust
 use plotters::prelude::*;